Torrey C. Brown Rail Trail: Design and construction

-Trail amenities

-Amenities include drinking fountains, picnic tables, benches, and portable restrooms.
+Amenities along the trail include drinking fountains, picnic tables, benches, and portable restrooms.
 Within a mile of the trail, there are hotels and motels and there is easy access to a bike shop that rents and repairs bikes.
 In addition to the renovations to the Monkton Station, there is also the Sparks Bank Nature Center, in Sparks, Maryland.

 Community

-Trail supporters

-The Torrey C. Brown Trail is managed and maintained by the Maryland Department of Natural Resources, a state government agency.
-The Maryland Park Service's volunteer program is in charge of recruiting volunteers to invest their time in the many trails throughout the state of Maryland.
-The trail receives state and federal funding as well as donations.
+Torrey C. Brown Trail is managed and maintained by the Maryland Department of Natural Resources.

-Special events

-There are different events hosted every month put together by the Maryland Department of Natural Resources, as well as from outside institutions.
-Topics include local archaeological and plant-life investigations, night-time bike-rides, inner tubing, and a marathon.